ATrefzer/Insight/README.md

 This utility implements some of the ideas presented in Adam Tornhill's great book "Your Code as a Crime Scene".

-Currently, it supports Subversion.
-Git may not work reliably at this moment.
+Currently, it supports Subversion and Git.
+Note that processing a Git history is quite slow.
 Supported file types (for counting lines of code) are cs, cpp, c, h, java, xaml and xml

-Work is in progress ...

 ## Screenshots